 There is a designated Maths and Writing display, incorporating photographs of learning and examples of children's achievements.
-Practitioners will keep a running record to ensure that every child's learning is displayed during an academic year.
 There is also a designated Theme board, celebrating learning and achievements weekly throughout the theme.

 Assessment

 As part of our daily practice, we follow the 'Observe, assess, plan' process from Development Matters, to inform our future plans.